 Maekar I Targaryen

-Maekar is powerfully built and wears a beard.
-His eyes are violet and his hair is such a pale blonde that it is almost white.
-He had straight hair and a square-cut beard, both being the color of silver with a hint of gold.
-He was thickly built and powerful looking.
+Maekar was powerfully built and wore a beard.
+He had violet eyes, and his hair was such a pale blond that it was almost white.
+Maekar had straight hair and a square-cut beard, both being the color of silver with a hint of gold.
+He was thickly-built and powerful-looking.
 Pox scars marred his cheeks.

-During the Blackfyre Rebellion Maekar served as one of the Targaryen force's commanders.
-It was his shield wall that held against the "mad" attack of his uncle Bittersteel in the Battle of the Redgrass Field.
-When his brother Baelor Breakspear attacked the rebel army from the rear the battle was won.
-Later a song was made about the battle named the Hammer and the Anvil, with Baelor the hammer and Maekar the anvil.
+During the First Blackfyre Rebellion in 196 AC, Maekar served as one of the Targaryen commanders.
+It was his shield wall that held against the "mad" attack of his uncle, Ser Aegor Rivers (called Bittersteel) in the Battle of the Redgrass Field.
+While his brother Baelor Breakspear attacked the rebel army from the rear with a host of stormlords and Dornishmen, Maekar rallied what remained of Lord Donnel Arryn's vanguard and made an unyielding anvil against which the rebels were hammered and destroyed, and the battle was won.
+Later, a song about "the hammer and the anvil" was made about the battle, with Baelor as the hammer and Maekar the anvil.

 Nevertheless, Maekar felt unappreciated.
-The victory was more attributed to his brother and the errors of Daemon Blackfyre then to his efforts.
+The victory was more attributed to his brother and the errors of Daemon Blackfyre, than to his efforts.
 In other things he also stood in the shadow of his brothers, wounding his pride.
-Raymun Fossoway said of him:

 Tourney at Ashford